-The responsibilities delegated to the owners by CHFA include, but are not limited to:
+The responsibilities delegated to the owners by CHFA include, but are not limited to,:

-- Taking and processing applications; - Maintaining and administering the waiting list; - Determining Program eligibility for applicants; - Verifying preferences; - Selecting tenants; - Providing tenant briefings of program requirements; - Conducting certification and recertification of tenants; - Enforcing occupancy standards; - Conducting move-in and move-out inspections; and - Maintaining all required documentation and records.
+- Taking and processing applications; - Maintaining and administering the waiting list; - Determining Program eligibility for applicants; - Verifying preferences; - Selecting tenants; - Providing tenant briefings of program requirements; - Conducting certification and recertification of tenants; - Enforcing occupancy standards; and - Conducting move-in HQS and move-out inspections.

-2. Equal Opportunity Housing Plan
+II.
+Equal Opportunity Housing Plan